 We’re partnering with Equity Residential and Year Up, a national nonprofit that strives to close the opportunity divide by investing in highly motivated, underserved young adults.
 Year Up combines job skills and internships to help ambitious students realize a path to self-sufficiency.
 Many Year Up participants experience housing fragility, and a home bridge can meaningfully influence their chances of success - in the program, and in the world at large.

-In 2018, California experienced the most destructive wildfires in history.
-Together with Equity Residential, Veritas, Greystar and LeFever Mattson, alongside Housing Industry Foundation and Silicon Valley Bank, we helped displaced families find home for the holidays and into the new year.
-We expanded these efforts in 2019 with Henssler Property Management after a series of tornadoes struck Alabama in one of the deadliest storms on record.
+California has experienced destructive wildfires in recent years that have displaced record numbers of families.
+Together with Equity Residential, Veritas, Prodesse, Greystar and LeFever Mattson, alongside Housing Industry Foundation, Silicon Valley Bank and Fashion Furniture, we helped displaced families find home for the holidays and into the new year.
+We expanded our relief efforts with Henssler Property Management after a series of tornadoes struck Alabama in one of the deadliest storms on record.

 Ronald McDonald House Charities (RMHC) provides access to medical care for critically ill children.
 Oftentimes, these young children must receive specialized treatment far from home, and families are separated or unable to obtain the needed care.
 Together with Veritas and others, we’re providing local home stays.
 This stability helps young patients get the medical care they need, while families have the security to embrace healing with hope and courage.